OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 Because the Tomcat version is a timestamp calculated at deployment time, deploying version `0.1.6.1` of the application again results in it processing any new traffic as it has a later version.

-Note though, any existing sessions for version `0.1.7`, will be left to naturally expire thanks to the Tomcat's parallel deployments.
+Note, any existing sessions for version `0.1.7`, will be left to naturally expire thanks to the Tomcat’s parallel deployments.
 If this version has to be taken offline (for example, if there is a critical issue and it can not be left in service), we can use the **Start/stop App in Tomcat** step to stop a deployed application.

-We'll create a runbook to run this step, as it is a maintenance tasks that may need to be applied to any environment to pull a bad release.
+We’ll create a runbook to run this step, as it is a maintenance task that may need to be applied to any environment to pull a bad release.

 We start by adding a prompted variable that will be populated with the Tomcat version timestamp corresponding to the deployment we want to shutdown: